 Ah yes.
-Well, like the worlds, the characters Yes.
-So, as you say, we are setting-agnostic, and are built to be malleable and they're built by the we will be releasing a sci-fi guide for the system that delves into how the sci-fi genre can alter cerplayers.
-Each of their 'Haunts,' as we call them, are events that prey on their minds and act as tain aspects of the stories told and worldbuilding the center of the horror they experience.
-They are around them.
-However, a Locus story would be created by the player who plays the character.
-In just as at home in a historical setting as in any our pre-written campaigns we try to make these worldwide location.
-We've released it on an Open align with the central theme of the Locus, but License and are hoping that we might get to see they do not have to.
-In terms of the lore of the some Locus stories created by folks around the world in settings that we wouldn't be familiar settings, a Malus Locus will passively draw in enough with to write in ourselves!
-Something and cling to those with Haunts.
-This is why the else that is worth mentioning is the scale of a player characters have ended up in the Malus Locus and why they become trapped within it.
-Malus Locus, which is very variable.
-Mostly this The story is the opportunity for the characters works to help moderate story lengths, with larger to learn from the Malus Locus's story to address their own pasts.
+Well, like the worlds, the characters are built to be malleable and they're built by the players.
+Each of their 'Haunts,' as we call them, are events that prey on their minds and act as the center of the horror they experience.
+They are created by the player who plays the character.
+In our pre-written campaigns we try to make these align with the central theme of the Locus, but they do not have to.
+In terms of the lore of the settings, a Malus Locus will passively draw in and cling to those with Haunts.
+This is why the player characters have ended up in the Malus Locus and why they become trapped within it.
+The story is the opportunity for the characters to learn from the Malus Locus's story to address their own pasts.